twgr/probabilistic_matlab/README.md

 Rainforth, T., Naesseth, C. A., Lindsten, F., Paige, B., van de Meent, J.-W., Doucet, A., & Wood, F. (2016).
 Interacting Particle Markov Chain Monte Carlo.
 In Proceedings of the 33rd International Conference on Machine Learning, JMLR: W&CP (Vol. 48).

 which should be used as reference for the inference algorithms.
-I am currently in the process of providing academic documentation of the innovations behind the package (rather than the inference algorithms).
-Until then, please use the following citation if you use this package:
+Please use the following citation if you use this package:

 @inproceedings{rainforth-icml-2016,
   title = {Interacting Particle {M}arkov Chain {M}onte {C}arlo},